skuzzle/jeve/README.md

 delegation.
 That is, if any notified listener throws a `RuntimeException`, this exception will be ignored and the next listener is notified.
 However, instead if ignoring the exception, you might want to customize the reaction.
-There exists an overload to the `EventProvider.dispatch` method which takes an `ExceptionCallback` as additional argument.
+There exists an overload of the `EventProvider.dispatch` method which takes an `ExceptionCallback` as additional argument.
 This class has a single method to which exceptions get passed.